avinashmandava/llm-experiments/citation_builder/README.md

 Run the file, replacing `word_filename` with the name of the file you want to extract footnotes and create a bibliography for.
 `python main.py word_filename`

-Your list of citations will print to the terminal output.
+Your list of citations will be saved in a file called `data/citations.txt`